redcarrott/Personal-Projects/README.md

 ### Instructions to run the application:
 In your terminal, please run the following codes.

+1. clone this repository into personal computing environment `$ git clone [enter repository HTPPS]`

+2. edit 'example1.pdf' file to contain all PDFs

-1. build the Docker image
+3. build the Docker image
 `$ docker build -t [image_name] . `

-2. launch the Docker image
+4. launch the Docker image
 `$ docker run [image_name]`

+5. PDF with removed PII will be automatically created under 'redacted.pdf'

 ### Summary of files
 - [Dockerfile](https://github.com/redcarrott/Personal-Projects/blob/main/Dockerfile) - to create Docker environment